Q: How often do you update the website?

 what I do or draw.
 I may look at an official art for a reference, but I never

 trace anything.
 I just draw well while looking at references.
-And believe me, I am very good about these
+I am good about these

 things, so this is not something to worry about.